Wenzel/r2vmi/examples/README.md

 ## Rekall

-The examples are using the Rekall's `VMIAddressSpace` which is not available on the latest relase.
+The examples are using the Rekall's `VMIAddressSpace` which is not available in the latest release.

-You will have to install `Rekall` from master:
+You will have to install `Rekall` from the git repository `master` branch:

     (venv) pip install --upgrade setuptools pip wheel (venv) git clone https://github.com/google/rekall.git